reahl/reahl/reahl-doc/doc/devmanual/sourcecode.rst

 .. sidebar:: Note on tools

-   Plantuml is not installed in our Vagrant box, since we use it via plugins to our IDEs while editing code.
-These are installed outside of the Vagrant box.
+   Plantuml is not installed in our Docker dev container, since we use it via plugins to our IDEs while editing code.
+These IDEs are installed outside of the Docker dev container.

    We'd love to replace Freeplane with something that graphically shows the `_dev` directory structure, and each file or subdirectory